 Available on Android for $4.99, Alarm Clock Xtreme & Timer Pro is a highly rated alarm app that strives to prevent excessive snoozing.
 Featuring a built-in timer, sleep tracker and stopwatch, the app lets you set a morning alarm to increase in volume gradually.

 Plus, its extra-large snooze button helps prevent against accidentally pressing ‘Dismiss’ instead and wreaking havoc on your entire day.
-Alarm Clock Xtreme & Timer Pro is one of many great apps that help wake you up.
+Alarm Clock Xtreme & Timer Pro is one of many great apps that help wake you up early.

 2. Alarm Clock for Me